 |

-2.1 The skip zone is an area between the point where the ground wave (directly transmitted signal) becomes weak, and the skywave (reflected off the ionosphere) arrives.
-Within this zone, communication may be challenging.
+2.1 The skip zone is the area between the point where the ground wave (directly transmitted signal) weakens and the skywave (reflected off the ionosphere) appears.
+Communication may prove difficult in this zone.

-2.2 NVIS - Near Vertical Incidence Skywave) can help mitigate skip zone issues.
-It is a technique where HF signals are transmitted at high angles, allowing them to be reflected back to Earth over short to medium distances.
-This method is useful for regional communication and is less affected by skip zones.
+2.2 NVIS - Near Vertical Incidence Skywave (NVIS) is an effective solution for addressing skip zone issues.
+This propagation mode involves transmitting high-frequency signals at steep angles, which are then reflected back to Earth over short to medium distances.
+It is particularly well-suited for regional communication and demonstrates greater resilience to skip zones.

-The ionosphere is divided into regions, each affect radio propagation differently.
+The ionosphere is divided into regions, each affecting radio propagation differently.

 Figure 2: The ionospheric regions